e3pi/picu/README.md

 psi_{ph_nn} - greek letter := upper bound of all integer approximations among pihood ph_{ph_nn}
-Of a modest 0.75 million listed picu - almost all worthless - provides a sample to empirically determine psi's so the rarer hipsi - high-Psi - may be reliably assigned.
+Of a modest 0.75 million listed picu - almost all worthless - provides a sample to empirically determine psi's so the rarer hipsi - high-Psi valuation- may be reliably assigned.

 A semi-stable Picu Valuation Formula